|

 To increase the

-likelihood of finding
+likelihood of

-a significant
+significant

 difference between